MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## Game Modification Rules

-* Any sort of texture pack is banned.
+* All texture packs are now banned.
+    - This is due to players gaining slight advantages when running in some categories
 * All runs must be performed on a vanilla client.
 	- There is an exception to this rule for runners playing on Linux.
 * Runners are allowed to edit game options in the options.txt file of the game.